orangeduck/Cello-Website/pages/learn-format.md

 # Format
 __Read or Write with Format String__

 Format abstracts the class of operations such as `scanf`, `sprintf` and `fprintf` with matching semantics.
 It provides general `printf` and `scanf` functionality for several different types objects in a uniform way.
-This class is essentially an inbetween class, used by by the `Show` class to read and write output.
+This class is essentially an inbetween class, used by the `Show` class to read and write output.

-It is important to note that the semantics of these options match `printf` and not the newly defined `Show` class.
+It is important to note that the semantics of these operations match `printf` and not the newly defined `Show` class.
 For example it is perfectly valid to pass a C `int` to these functions, while the `println` function from `Show` must be passed only `var` objects.

 ### Definition